home-assistant/addons/duckdns/README.md

 ## About

-[Duck DNS][duckdns] is a free service which will point a DNS (sub domains of duckdns.org) to an IP of your choice.
+[Duck DNS][duckdns] is a free service that will point a DNS (sub-domains of duckdns.org) to an IP of your choice.
 This add-on includes support for Let’s Encrypt and will automatically create and renew your certificates.
 You will need to sign up for a Duck DNS account before using this add-on.

 ## Installation